-Please note that erased images cannot be recovered.
-Exercise adequate caution before erasing a file.

-• Protected images cannot be erased with this function.
+- Please note that erased images cannot be recovered.
+Exercise adequate caution before erasing an image. - Protected images cannot be erased with this function.

 You should format the SD card when you want to erase not only image data but also all the data contained on the card (p.
-28).
+25).